carpentries/instructor-training/03-feedback.md

 ##Introduction

-In our discussion of our three-stage model of expertise, we concluded that most scientists don't need to be expert software developers; it's enough for them to be able to solve a recurring cast of coding problems in more-or-less familiar circumstances, which is the halmark of a competent practitioner.
+In our discussion of our three-stage model of expertise, we concluded that most scientists don't need to be expert software developers; it's enough for them to be able to solve a recurring cast of coding problems in more-or-less familiar circumstances, which is the mark of a competent practitioner.
 Teaching, however, is in some sense always a novel problem.
 Students will always come up with new ways to misunderstand things, and so the flexibility afforded by mastery in teaching is always valuable.
 How does one go about becoming a master instructor?

 The popular ten thousand hours number is certainly a myth.
 Many people have driven for more than ten thousand hours, and are little closer to mastery than after their driver's exam.
 Something more than mere repetition is required.